faridfadhlan/bps-location-finder/README.md

 **bps-location-finder**

 This project goal is to get coordinates by location names using Google Maps without API Key.
 You can use multiple keyword (location name) in single processing.
-The input keyword is located in third column of csv file
+The input keywords are located in third column of csv file

 first, install dependencies